Early Quranic manuscripts: Sana'a manuscript

 Recto side of the Stanford '07 folio.
 The upper text covers Surah 2 (al-Baqarah), verses 265–271.

-The Sana'a manuscript, is one of the oldest Quranic manuscripts in existence.
+The Sana'a manuscript is one of the oldest Quranic manuscripts in existence.
 It was found, along with many other Quranic and non-Quranic fragments, in Yemen in 1972 during restoration of the Great Mosque of Sana'a.

 The find includes 12,000 Quranic parchment fragments.
 All of them, except 1500–2000 fragments, were assigned to 926 distinct Quranic manuscripts as of 1997.
 None is complete and many contain only a few folios apiece.
-Albrecht Noth (University of Hamburg) was the director of the project.
-Work on the ground began in 1981 and continued through the end of 1989, when the project terminated with the end of funding.
-Gerd R. Puin (University of Saarland) was the director beginning with 1981.
-His involvement came to an end in 1985, when Hans-Caspar Graf von Bothmer (University of Saarland) took over as the local director.
-Bothmer left Ṣan'ā' in the following year, but continued to run the project from Germany, traveling to the site almost every year.

 The manuscript is written on parchment, and comprises two layers of text (see palimpsest).
-The upper text conforms to the standard 'Uthmanic Quran, whereas the lower text contains many variants to the standard text.
+The upper text conforms to the standard 'Uthmanic Quran, whereas the lower text contains variants to the standard text.
 An edition of the lower text was published in 2012.
 A radiocarbon analysis has dated the parchment containing the lower text to before 671 AD with 99% probability.